-If you’re looking for the perfect Fourth of July dessert that happens to be vegan, classy, and great for large parties then these Vegan Vanilla Cupcakes with Vanilla Buttercream and Fresh Berries are it!
-With berries perfectly in season, there is no reason not to deck out these cupcakes with all the red, white, and blue.
-Get ready for the absolute best vegan vanilla cupcake recipe you’ve ever tasted!
+If you’re looking for the perfect Fourth of July dessert that happens to be vegan, classy, and great for large parties then these easy Vegan Vanilla Berry Cupcakes are it!
+With berries perfectly in season, there is no reason not to deck out cupcakes with all the red, white, and blue.

-Steps To the Perfect Vegan Cupcake Every Time
+How to Make the Perfect Vegan Vanilla Berry Cupcake Every Time

 #1: Always Use Pastry or Cake Flour

 I use Bob’s Red Mill Pastry Flour for all my cupcake recipes.
 Pastry flour is lower in protein than regular all-purpose flour, which ultimately leads to a more tender cupcake with a better crumb.
 It really is worth it to buy this flour!

 #2: Don’t Overmix the Batter

 The more you mix the batter, the more gluten will form.
 While you want lots and lots of gluten in recipes like my Vegan Matcha Black Sesame Sticky Buns, cupcakes need a light and airy batter that is not dense.
 Also, overmixing the batter will get rid of some of the air bubbles and lead to a flatter more dense cupcake.
 Moral of the story- please don’t overmix cupcake batter!